Doncic’s scores 36, leads Mavericks past Celtics 113-108

 Mavericks: Had 13 3-pointers in the first half, taking a 19-point lead into halftime. … Played without Willie Cauley-Stein (health and safety protocols), JJ Redick (right heel soreness) and Tyrell Terry (personal reasons).

-Celtics: Romeo Langford (post-health and safety protocols reconditioning), Semi Ojeleye (left side strain) and Tristan Thompson (health and safety protocols) sat out.
+Celtics: Never led in the game. … Outscored Dallas 50-30 in the paint. … Romeo Langford (post-health and safety protocols reconditioning), Semi Ojeleye (left side strain) and Tristan Thompson (health and safety protocols) sat out.

 UP NEXT